 Narrator: Ken calls the taxi company.
-Now listen to the telephone call and be ready to answer questions 8 to 10.
+Listen and be ready to answer questions S and 9.
+Now listen to the telephone call and be ready to answer questions 8 and 9.

-Sound of somebody dialling, phone ringing Man's voice Hello, this is Acme Cabs.
+Sound of somebody dialling, plume ringing

+Man's voice: Hello, this is Acme Cabs.
+Please follow the instructions on the tape.

-If you wish to order a cab now, Q8 press 1.
+If you wish to order a cab now, press 1.